 This clause describes the potential solutions to address the key issues described in clause 5.

 Each sub-clause will describe one solution which may address one or more key issues.

-6.1 Solution#1: <S#1>
+6.1 Solution#1: Avoid Duplicate Configuration and Transmission of Shareable Data